01 of 10

 - Disconnect the wire connections from the solenoid to the humidistat.

 - Using an adjustable wrench, loosen and remove the female threaded compression nut on the compression union that secures the water supply line to the solenoid.
-(Note: you may have to hold the union in place with another wrench while loosening the female threaded compression nut.)

 - All water lines and electrical connections should now be removed from the solenoid.